tum-pbs/pbdl-book/others-intro.md

 More specifically, we will look at:

-* Time series predictions, i.e., using to DL predict the evolution of a physical system.
+* Model reduction and time series predictions, i.e., using to DL predict the evolution of a physical system in a latent space.
   This typically replaces a numerical solver, and we can make use of special techniques from the DL area that target time series.

 * Generative models are likewise an own topic in DL, and here especially generative adversarial networks were shown to be powerful tools.
 They also represent a highly interesting training approach involving to separate NNs.
-{cite}`xie2018tempoGan`

 * Meshless methods and unstructured meshes are an important topic for classical simulations.
 Here, we'll look at a specific Lagrangian method that employs learning in the context of dynamic, particle-based representations.
 {cite}`prantl2019tranquil`